-The Manhattan campus enrolls children in pre-kindergarten through twelfth grade.
+The Manhattan campus enrolls children in prekindergarten through twelfth grade.
 UNIS Queens has rolling admissions throughout the year for children in kindergarten through eighth grade; at the ninth grade level, UNIS Queens students may automatically transfer to the Manhattan Campus.
 UNIS refers to student grades by division: Junior School, prekindergarten to Grade 4 (PK-J4); Middle School, grades five to eight (M1-M4); Tutorial House, grades nine to twelve (T1-T4).

 The United Nations International School provides an international education that emphasizes academic excellence within a caring community.
 The School promotes the appreciation of the diversity of persons and cultures, provides an optimal environment for learning and teaching, and offers a global curriculum that inspires in its students the spirit and ideals of the United Nations Charter.